CirroBuild/FrostiDocs/docs/reference/operators/bitwise.md

 ## ~ NOT

 `~` is a unary operation that performs logical negation on each bit.
 Bits that are 0 become 1, and those that are 1 become 0.
-Expects a value of `long` type.
+Expects a value of `long` or `int` type.

 **Examples:**